 In this section we describe our 2003 Plan, our 2007 Plan, our Series A Restricted Stock agreements, our 2016 Plan and our Employee Stock Purchase Plan, which we refer to as the ESPP.
-Prior to this offering, we granted stock option awards to eligible participants under the 2003 Plan and the 2007 Plan and awards of Series A Restricted Stock.
-Following the closing of this offering, we expect to grant awards to eligible participants under the 2016 Plan.

 2003 Stock Option Plan.
 Our 2003 Plan was originally approved by our board of directors and our stockholders in 2003, amended in 2005 and amended and restated in August 2006.
-As of July 25, 2016, there were 32,269 shares of our common stock subject to outstanding stock options under the

-2003 Plan.
-Since the 2007 Plan became effective, no additional awards have been granted under the 2003 Plan and no additional awards will be granted under the 2003 Plan in the future
+As of November 10, 2016, there were 28,723 shares of our common stock subject to outstanding stock options under the 2003 Plan.
+Since the 2007 Plan became effective, no additional awards have been granted under the 2003 Plan and no additional awards will be granted under the 2003 Plan in the future.

-All shares subject to awards outstanding under the 2003 Plan as of the effective date of the 2016 Plan that thereafter are forfeited, expire, are cancelled or otherwise do not result in the issuance of shares will become available for grant under the 2016 Plan in accordance with its terms.
-All awards outstanding under the 2003 Plan will remain outstanding in accordance with their terms and will continue to be governed by their existing terms after the completion of this offering.
+All shares subject to awards outstanding under the 2003 Plan as of July 27, 2016, the effective date of the 2016 Plan, that thereafter are forfeited, expire, are cancelled or otherwise do not result in the issuance of shares will become available for grant under the 2016 Plan in accordance with its terms.
+All awards outstanding under the 2003 Plan remain outstanding in accordance with their terms and will continue to be governed by their existing terms.